zaiisao/Documentation/en/Interactive Broadcast/start_live_unity.md

   <div class="alert note">If your project has enabled the app certificate, ensure that you provide a token.</div>

-- ·`channelName`: The unique name of the channel to join.
+- `channelName`: The unique name of the channel to join.
 Users that input the same channel name join the same channel.

 - `uid`: Integer.
 The unique ID of the local user.
 If you set `uid` as 0, the SDK automatically assigns one user ID and returns it in the `OnJoinChannelSuccessHandler` callback.